etboi1/startup/notes.md

     - For us, our gateway is Caddy
     - the gateway routes the request to the appropriate port
         - so we only let requessts in through certain ports, and they go to caddy, then caddy searches for the requested file (or index) and sends it back
+- think of a service as a class --> endpoints are to servers as class methods are to classes

 ### DNS:
 - TLD = Top Level Domain